Academic Affairs Capital Projects

 Chancellor's Humanities Committee's Report

-The Owen Graduate School of Management has conducted a feasibility study for future addition and expansion.
+The Owen Graduate School of Management has conducted a feasibility study for future addition and expansion and is currently assessing the timing of such efforts.

 Processes are in place to study potential uses for the 19th Avenue building, including a faculty commons, a digital commons, a university archives commons or other yet-to-be-defined uses.
 If you would like to provide feedback on this project, please complete this online form.